 I’ve included the current version of the Docs below.
 But for many of us, a 14 eyelet boot with an 11 inch shaft isn’t really that practical.
 So I’ve focused on alternatives that should be a little more useful for day-to-day wear.

-Frye Country Crepe Lace-Up Boot in Black Deerskin Leather: on sale for $104.40
+Frye Greyson Lace-Up Boots in Black Deerskin: on sale for $171.76

 Those are some damn fine looking boots.
 And they’d also make good alternatives for the now discontinued Crockett & Jones Radnors Bond wore to visit Mr. White in SPECTRE.
 Made in Portugal by Carlos Santos exclusively for Herring Shoes, the Churchstows feature a combination Norwegian/Goodyear welt construction, full grain leather uppers with a pebble finish and a lightweight rubber commando outsoles.
 UK sizes 6 to 10.5 are in stock on their website.

 Update: Over on Instagram, mr_sez had this to say about the boots: I got a pair in dark brown a while back and they really are great boots!
 Super comfortable and they are Goodyear welted as well as having a storm welt which apparently is quite rare to see on boots.
 The sole is also rock solid.
 I wore them for weeks on end and the sole hardly shows sign of use.
 Would 100% recommend to all your followers, they even come with creme and a shoe horn.

 Thanks for the feedback!

 Allen Edmonds Higgins Mill Waterproof Boot with Lug Sole in Black: $445.00